micmejia/bible-dump/NKJV/Romans/Rom 7.md

 ###### 1
-Or do you not know, brethren (for I speak to those who know the law), that the law [^a]has dominion over a man as long as he lives?
+Or do you not know, brethren (for I speak to those who know the law), that the law has dominion over a man as long as he lives?

 ###### 2
 For the woman who has a husband is bound by the law to _her_ husband as long as he lives.
 But if the husband dies, she is released from the law of _her_ husband.